LEADERSHIP

 Kellogg Community College is governed by a publicly elected Board of Trustees and operated by an administrative team that includes the executive leadership of KCC’s president and vice presidents.
 For a full list of KCC’s administrative staff, view the College’s latest Organization Chart.

-KCC President Dr. Paul R. Watson IIPaul Watson II, Ed.D.
+Paul Watson II, Ed.D.

 President

-Watson serves as a Higher Learning Commission Peer Reviewer (Peer Corps), as Vice President of the Council of Accreditation for Two-Year Colleges, on the Executive Board of Voces as well as other community task forces and committees.
-Watson holds an Ed.D. in Educational Leadership & Management from Drexel University, an M.S. in Teaching & Curriculum from the University of Rochester, an M.S. in Mathematics Education from Syracuse University, and a B.A. in Mathematics from Houghton College.
-He is a certified Labor Relations Leader and has earned a certificate in Organizational Inclusion & Diversity.
+Watson holds an Ed.D. in Educational Leadership and Management from Drexel University, an M.S. in Teaching and Curriculum from the University of Rochester, an M.S. in Mathematics Education from Syracuse University, and a B.A. in Mathematics from Houghton College.
+He is a certified Labor Relations Leader and has earned a certificate in Organizational Inclusion and Diversity.

 Vice President, Instruction